yinqiwen/ardb/README.md

 	storage_engine=kyotocabinet make
 	storage_engine=lmdb make

-Executable 'ardb-server' would be in 'src' directory.
+It should compile to several executables in 'src' directory, such as ardb-server, ardb-test etc.

 ## Features